 If you damage one's property or cause an accident the Dutch law states that you are responsible to pay those costs.
 Therefore, we advise you to take out a liability insurance policy.
 Read more about a liability insurance online.

-According to the Dutch law all new residents need to register if they will reside in the Netherlands longer than four months.
+According to Dutch law, all new residents need to register if they will reside in the Netherlands longer than four months.
 Registration regulations may vary from one council to another.
 Therefore, we advise you to check the website of the City Hall that you will be living in and schedule an appointment in advance*.
-You will get your citizen service number (BSN) during the appointment.
-Please note: You need to provide your Dutch address and a proof of your passport when making the appointment.

-*International students who will be studying at Inholland Amsterdam/Diemen do not have to schedule an appointment at the City Hall.
-You will receive an email from the International Office Amsterdam/Diemen with a day and time slot.
+*International students who will be studying at Inholland Amsterdam do not have to schedule an appointment at the City Hall.
+You will receive an email from the International Office Amsterdam with a day and time slot.

 The first step is to make an appointment just before or immediately after arrival.
 You can do this at physical bank branches or via an online bank.